Wasserstein $k$-Centers Clustering for Distributional Data

 \section{Discussion}

 In this paper, we propose a novel clustering method for distributional data on the real line.
-This method performs clustering for distributional data in the spirit of the $k$-centres clustering approach of \cite{chiou2007functional} for functional data.
-We use geodesic PCA in the Wasserstein space to define the geodesic mode of the variation of clusters, which is used in the reclassification step for determining the cluster membership of each distribution.
-In contrast to conventional clustering methods like the $k$-means type clustering methods, the proposed method takes account of difference in both the mean and mode of variation structues of clusters, potentially improving cluster quality.
+This method performs clustering for distributional data in the spirit of the $k$-centers clustering approach of \cite{chiou2007functional} for functional data.
+We use geodesic PCA in the Wasserstein space to define the geodesic modes of the variation of clusters, which is used in the reclassification step for determining the cluster membership of each distribution.
+In contrast to conventional clustering methods like the $k$-means type clustering methods, the proposed method takes account of the differences in both the means and modes of variation of clusters, potentially improving cluster quality.
 Our theory demonstrates the validity of our clustering method, which we illustrate through a simulation study and real data analysis.

 We note that the proposed clustering method lacks a theoretical support of consistency.
-For classical $k$-means clustering, where the cluster centre is only the cluster mean, \cite{pollard1981strong} established the almost sure convergence of the set of cluster centres.
-However, for $k$-centres type clustering, where the cluster centres include both the cluster mean and principal component directions, such consistency results do not seem to have been established yet, and further technical development is needed.
+For the classical $k$-means clustering, where the cluster centers are only the cluster means, \cite{pollard1981strong} established the almost sure convergence of the set of cluster centers.
+However, for the $k$-centers type clustering, where the cluster centers include both the cluster means and principal component directions, such consistency results do not seem to have been established yet, and further technical development is needed.